Why Do My Eyes Dry Out While Sleeping?

 2. Use Eyelid Scrubs

 Eyelid scrubs can also come in handy to prevent dry eyes when sleeping on your back.
-Especially when your symptoms are associated with blepharitis (flaky eyelids) or meibomian gland dysfunction.
+Especially when your dry eye symptoms are associated with blepharitis (flaky eyelids) or meibomian gland dysfunction.

 Lid scrubs will remove debris, bacteria, and excess oils that worsen dry eye symptoms.
 They will also improve your tear film stability, keeping your eyes well-lubricated day and night.